 Secretarial services for course-related materials may be available through the department secretary.
 A 48-hour turnaround time for duplication is generally required, but it is helpful to give a longer lead time.

 Adjuncts, therefore, should familiarize themselves with the programs and curricula offered in their departments and with UTC's general education requirements, particularly the mathematics' requirements.
-Most freshmen and students who have not declared a major are advised by the Center for Advisement and Student Success.
+Most freshmen and students who have not declared a major are advised by the Center for Advisement.